 The first type is called stress incontinence.
 Stress incontinence is the leaking of any amount of urine when there is physical stress on the pelvic floor.
 Some of the movements that increase the stress or pressure on the pelvic floor include coughing, sneezing, laughing, jumping, running, bending over, and lifting something heavy.
 The pelvic floor should contract to counteract this stress and keep the sphincters solidly closed and the organs supported.

 The second kind of incontinence is called urge incontinence.
 This is not only a physical problem; it becomes a thinking problem, too.
 It is the powerful urge to urinate when you are on the way to the toilet.
-Often it is difficult to hold the urine and the whole bladder empties before reaching the toilet.
-This is also called 'key in the door incontinence'.
-Your urge to void increases as you get your keys out to open the door to you house and it seems you can't control it.
+Often it is difficult to hold the urine, and the whole bladder empties before reaching the toilet.
+This is also called ‘key in the door incontinence.’
+Your urge to void increases as you get your keys out to open the door to your house and it seems you can’t control it.